hot-and-cool/freemarket_sample_63i/README.md

 ### Association
 - has_many: images
 - has_many: comments
-- has_many: users
+- belong_to: user
-- belong_to: category
+- has_many: categories
-- belong_to: condition
+- has_many: conditions
-- belong_to: postage
+- has_many: postages
-- belong_to: region
+- has_many: regions

 ## imagesﾃｰﾌﾞﾙ
 |Column|Type|Options|